Live Latin Music Venues in South Florida

 As he finished twirling his girlfriend at the edge of the dance floor, Christian Insignares agreed.

 "They have good transitions, and keep things moving,” he said.
-“Some clubs, they have Latin, then switch to rock.
+“Some clubs, they have Latin music, then switch to rock.
 It doesn’t make sense.”

 Not here.
-Here, it’s reggaeton and salsa, bachata and cumbia – all Latin.
+Here, it’s reggaeton and salsa, bachata and cumbia – all Latin music.
 All night.
 But not just Spanish.
 There’s Pitbull, too, singing “No pare la fi-es-TA!
 Don’t stop the par-TY!”

 Which doesn’t seem like much of a possibility at the moment.
 People are jumping up and down to the beat, throwing their hands up in the air.
 And, as Tucandela manager Pedro Osorio said, at midnight, “It’s only just starting.”